Dosenpfand/zug-lol/README.md

 The following files can be helpful to deploy the application:

-1. `zug-lol.service` as systemd service file.
+1. `zug-lol.service` as systemd service to run the web app.
+2. `zug-lol-cron.service` and `zug-lol-cron.timer` as systemd service/timer to run the cron tasks.
-2. `wsgi.py` to start the WSGI.
+3. `wsgi.py` to start the WSGI.
-3. `post-receive` as git post-receive hook to finish deployment.
+4. `post-receive` as git post-receive hook to finish deployment.
 To use it the deploy user needs to have password-less sudo access to the systemctl command to restart the service, e.g. via `sudo visudo` add
    ```
    %sudo   ALL=(ALL:ALL) NOPASSWD: /bin/systemctl restart zug-lol.service